Confusion? Paralysed by choice? That’s a common complaint among anglers choosing a new tackle box.

 Weight: 7 pounds

-It has an LED light system that allows you to see into the backpack or your work area if you’re fishing at night or in deep shade.
+It has an LED light system that lets you see into the backpack or your work area if you're fishing at night or in deep shade.

-It also features a zippered fold down working area that functions like a mini table giving you a solid surface to prepare rigs, organise tackle or prepare lunch.
+It also features a zippered fold-down working area that functions like a mini table giving you a solid surface to prepare rigs, organize tackle, or prepare lunch.

-The Wild River Tek Nomad also comes with 4 PT 3600 storage boxes and has a padded sunglasses storage container on the top and a rain cover that can protect the bag when you are fishing in wet conditions.
+The Wild River Tek Nomad also comes with 4 PT 3600 storage boxes, a padded sunglasses storage container on the top, and a rain cover that can protect the bag when fishing in wet conditions.

-It is a popular and safe choice for those who want this style of tackle bag.
+It is a popular and safe choice for those who want this style of the tackle bag.

 Size: 15.75 x 10.8 x 8.2

-I think it is pretty good value and quality wise it is made by the same manufacturer as the Spiderwire range of lines and comes with a lifetime guarantee.
+I think it is a pretty good value and quality-wise it is made by the same manufacturer as the Spiderwire range of lines and comes with a lifetime guarantee.

 The only criticism of the Spiderwire Wolf Tackle Bag is that it is black in color, which tends to attract and transmit heat.
-This is an issue when you are fishing in hot sunny conditions and you’ve got your lunch stored inside it.
-It’s not a deal breaker, but more something to remember – if you buy this bag, be careful to find a shady place to put in on the lake shore or river bank or other favourite fishing spot.
+This is an issue when you are fishing in hot sunny conditions, and you've got your lunch stored inside it.
+It's not a deal breaker, but more something to remember - if you buy this bag, be careful to find a shady place to put it on the lake shore or river bank, or other favorite fishing spots.

 Size: 16.4 x 13.9 x 10.2 inches